Willyb15/Data-Science-Python/Week4/day8_class_cont/classes_cont_lecture.md

 Now we've got access to the functionality we had in our old functions within the class.
 Let's talk about two things quickly.
 One, you might have noticed that `update_counts()` was changed to `_update_counts()`.
 The leading underscore is a signal to Python users that this particular method (also applies to attributes) is for use internal to the class only, similar to the double underscores we see with the magic methods, it also makes the method hidden when tab completing on instances of this class unless you start with an underscore. e.g. In IPython type `<instance of ReportCreator>._<tab>`.
 It makes sense to make this a hidden method because, realistically, a user of this class will never need to update the counts of a single counts dictionary with a single line.
 Two, we see that we'll have to change what happens in the `_update_counts()` method so that we can keep track of all the words our class has seen.

+#### Making Our Class Work with Itself

-This second part forces us to rethink how we will loop over each line.
+That second part forces us to rethink how we will loop over each line.
 Currently we don't store anything about the characters we're looping over but now we need to store them and add logic to figure out when to add a word to our vocabulary.
 Check out the implementation below.

 ```python
 class ReportCreator():